Brandenburg Gate symbolizes Berlin’s division into East and West – and, since the fall of the Berlin Wall, it stands for a reunited Germany.

 Distance from Brandenburg Gate: 2.6 km (1.6 miles).
 10-15 minutes by taxi.

-This Private Walking Tour of the Divided City includes a visit to Berlin Wall Memorial.
+This Private Walking Tour of the Divided City includes a visit to the Berlin Wall Memorial.

-The Topography of Terror is a Museum behind a 200 meters (650 feet) wall that runs along Niederkirchnerstraße.
+The Topography of Terror is a Museum behind a 200-meter (650-feet) wall that runs along Niederkirchnerstraße.

 This Museum is located in a building that used to house the Gestapo headquarters and the high command and security service of the SS.

-Distance from Brandenburg Gate: 1.3 km (less than a mile).
-15 minutes by walk.
+Distance from Brandenburg Gate: 1.3 km (less than a mile) and 15 minutes on a walk.